csayres/fvcExamples/readme.md

 # Data Model

 ## HDU List
+Note: Generally FIDUCIALCOORDSMEAS and POSITIONERTABLEMEAS below will be the most interesting tables to look at.
+They contain merged information from several other tables in the HDU List.
+They contrain all centroid measurement data and fvc measurement data matched to specific robots or fiducials.

 | No. |   Name | Type   |   Cards |  Dimensions | Description |
 |---|---|---|---|---|---|